ncatlab/nlab-content/pages/1/0/5/8/18501/content.md

 $$ \array{ C & \to & A \\ \downarrow & & \downarrow \\ B & \to & D }$$
 [[commutative square|commutes]] and is a [[pullback]].
 This is of course the dual of a [[pushout complement]].

-A morphism of pullback complements is a map $D\to D'$ making the obvious diagrams commute.
+A morphism of pullback complements is a map $B\to B'$ making the obvious diagrams commute.
 A **final pullback complement** is a [[terminal object]] in the category of pullback complements.
 Since they have a universal property, final pullback complements are unique up to unique isomorphism when they exist.

 ## Relation to exponentials